eagle-io/docs/source/topics/device_configuration/scout/index.rst

 GPS enabled
 	Disable the GPS if not needed to reduce power consumption.
 Network configuration
 	Uncheck *Automatic network configuration* only when the automatic mode does not work with your SIM.
-You will need to specify the Access point name and username/password as specified by your provider.
+You will need to configure the Access point name and username/password as specified by your provider.

 .. _international format: http://en.wikipedia.org/wiki/National_conventions_for_writing_telephone_numbers